accesscode-2-1/unit-0/2015-03-10_for-loops-methods.md

 The hardest part about `for` loops is properly stopping the loop.
 Programmers often make mistakes when setting the termination condition for a loop.
 In particular, we are often off-by-one.
 This kind of bug it so common, it has its own [Wikipedia page](http://en.wikipedia.org/wiki/Off-by-one_error).

+> **Exercise:** [Counting Machine](http://programmingbydoing.com/a/counting-machine.html): Write a program that counts from 0 to a user-specified number.

+> **Exercise:** [harder] [Counting Machine Revisited](http://programmingbydoing.com/a/counting-machine-revisited.html): Now let the user input the initial value, the max value, and the increment.

 **Exercise:** "FizzBuzz" is a very famous program, up there with "Hello World!".
 Write [FizzBuzz](http://programmingbydoing.com/a/fizzbuzz.html) using a `for` loop.

 `break` and `continue`